The Meze 99 Neo is a second-generation edition of the original 99 Classics with some new design tweaks and a modern pop sound. It is priced at $249.

 The material finish has changed though.
 On the 99 Classic, you had a nylon jacket on the short cable extending up from the y-split metal tubes.
 On the 99 Neo cable its now a rubber jacket beyond the y-split.

-The net effect on the short cable with the material change is actually positive.
+The net effect on the short cable with the material change is positive.
 It is more pliant beyond the y-split which helps with controlling the inline remote module as well as reducing the microphonics significantly more than the older cable.
-It is dead quite actually below the y-split.
+It is dead quiet actually below the y-split.

 Comfort & Seal